-This well-known New York Contrasts tour takes you to discover the five great boroughs of New York: Manhattan, Harlem, the Bronx, Queens and Brooklyn.
+This world-famous New York Contrasts Tour takes you to discover the five great boroughs of New York: Manhattan, Harlem, the Bronx, Queens and Brooklyn.

-By taking this Contrasts Tour, you'll also be avoiding the number one mistake many people make when traveling to New York: not leaving Manhattan.
-Want to know what awaits you outside the skyscraper jungle beyond Central Park?
+By taking this Contrasts Tour, you will also avoid the number one mistake many people make when traveling to New York: not leaving Manhattan.
+Want to know what awaits you outside the jungle of skyscrapers beyond Central Park?
 Read on!

 Discover the city's best-kept secrets with a local guide